+353-1-416-8900REST OF WORLD

 • India

-The epidemiology of cryptococcal meningitis differs considerably across countries due to factors such as variations in HIV prevalence, healthcare access, environmental conditions, and local fungal strains.
-Research conducted in countries like The United States, Australia, Papua New Guinea, and British Columbia (Canada) indicates that death rates from Cryptococcus gattii range between 13% and 33%.
+The epidemiology of cryptococcal meningitis varies significantly between countries due to differences in HIV prevalence, healthcare access, environmental factors, and local fungal strains, among others.
+Studies from the United States, Australia, Papua New Guinea, and British Columbia (Canada) show that the death rates from Cryptococcus gattii range from 13% to 33%.

 Scope of the Report